-For a naturally sweetened coffee drink, you're going to want to check out this maple iced coffee.
+For a naturally sweetened coffee drink, you're going to want to check out this maple syrup iced coffee.
 Sweetened with maple syrup instead of sugar, this drink is delicious (and perfect for Fall).

 Making maple syrup iced coffee is simple and easy and perfect for a chilled drink.
 Enjoy on a warm or hot day and really feel refreshed!

-For more iced coffee recipes like this iced maple coffee, make sure to check out my Iced White Chocolate Mocha, Caramel Iced Coffee, and The BEST at Home Iced Coffee Recipes.
+For more at home iced coffee recipes to add to your rotation, be sure to check out my Iced White Chocolate Mocha, Caramel Iced Coffee, and Peppermint Iced Coffee.

-Why This Recipe Works
+💛 Why You'll Love This Recipe

 - You can use your favorite coffee grounds.
 By using your favorite coffee, you can be guaranteed that you'll enjoy this drink.
 I like to use medium roast Columbian or Arabica coffee.

-🥘 Ingredients
+🛒 Ingredients

 Coffee- Use hot or cold brewed coffee.
 Warmer coffee will dissolve sugars quicker, but cold coffee won't melt the ice cubes as quickly.